hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 Another important expense that you shouldn’t forget budgeting for is the MTA subway pass.
 The monthly pass costs $121, which means that you’ll probably spend at least $364 on that as well.
+[Christian Ternus]() also kindly pointed out that it takes 46.8 rides in one month to make this ticket cheaper than a regular subway pass or an auto-refilling Metro card; it’s likely that you’ll hit this limit, but if you plan your rides carefully, you might be able to shave off a few extra bucks by doing that instead!

 There are also a few social outings at RC, some of which include food and drinks provided by RC, some of which are bring-your-own-stuff.
 Depending on your